tomaspcosta/pc-management-c/README.md

 # Console PC Management Application

-This project is a console-based PC management application written in C. It allows users to manage a list of PCs, including adding, editing, searching, deleting, and storing data in a binary file.
+This project (my first coding project ever) is a console-based PC management application written in C. It allows users to manage a list of PCs, including adding, editing, searching, deleting, and storing data in a binary file.
 It also supports categorizing and sorting PCs by purchase date.

 ## Project Structure